Exterior view of an office building, the GOLDBECK building with a red façade and yellow shutters embedded in a green environment.

 New precast concrete plant to be built in Kirchberg

-In mid-June, the ninth precast concrete plant is built, bringing our total number of plants in Europe to 15.
+In mid-June, the ninth precast concrete plant is built, bringing our total number of plants in Europe to 15 and one plant in progress.
 A reduction in transport routes and an expansion of capacities will be achieved through the construction.
 From 2025, the plant is to be put into operation on an area of 20,000 square metres.

 2023